 Now I understand the source of my limiting belief, I choose to see “I want, never gets” in a new light.
 Now it is more a reminder of a loving Nana that wanted her little girl to grow up to be kind and polite.
 I like to think I would have made her proud.
 Am I more comfortable with wanting things for myself?
 Absolutely!
 I still feel there was some value in the part of the belief that said some things should be earned, I just no longer feel guilty for wanting them.
 Now when someone asks me what I want for dinner, I tell them!

 Have you a similar experience or story about how you developed limiting beliefs?
-Please share them with the community below in the comments section or on the Facebook page!
+Please share them below in the comments section or on my Facebook page – I’d love to hear from you!